Honestpuck/jss_tools/doco.md

 #### Convert_back(val, typ)
 The reverse of convert.
 Takes a python variable and converts it to a string ready for the JSS.

-#### Jopen(pref=None)
+####     Jopen(pref=None, pword=None)
 Open a connection to the JSS.
 Asks for your password, returns connector.
-If you want to enter the URL and user pass it 'True'.
+If you want to enter the URL and user pass it pref='True'.
+If you are running non-interactive pass it pword='password'

 #### Now()
 right now in datetime format.

 The sole purpose of this function is to remove the need to import 'datetime' in your code and remember that it is `datetime.datetime.now()` just so we can get right now for comparison purposes.
-Yes, OK, I'm lazy.

 ### Functions for the `computer` record